 Outside of direct income, you should consider running a credit check.
 This will help you learn if a tenant has a history of paying their bills on time while allowing you assess their potential debts.
 Someone who makes three times the rent but has an excessive level of debt may not be able to pay their rent on time.

 - Contact Their Previous Landlords

 Talking with a tenant’s previous landlord can give you a wealth of information on whether that person is suitable for your property.
 You’ll want to confirm the tenant’s rental history, that they paid their rent on time, how they interacted with their neighbors, and if they kept their property in good condition.

 If you start to hear about a tenant’s negative behavior, then they may not be a good fit.
 However, some landlords will lie to get rid of a troublesome tenant, so be sure to contact at least two of the tenant’s previous landlords.

 - Perform a Criminal Background Check

-On your rental application, require a tenant to provide their name and date of birth so that you can confirm a background check and avoid any potential criminal activity.
-However, the process can be very time consuming, so you may want to work with a third party to complete the check.
+On your rental application, require a tenant to provide their name and date of birth so that you can confirm a background check or afp police check and avoid any potential criminal activity.
+However, the process can be very time-consuming, so you may want to work with a third party to complete the check.
 Be sure to confirm the applicant’s name and date of birth on their ID to prevent false information.

 When using a background check, be aware of your state or country’s laws regarding those checks.
 You often have the legal right access to criminal information for safety purposes however some exceptions may apply.
 For example, California prohibits landlords from discriminating against potential renters with certain criminal convictions, especially if the crimes don’t put other renters at risk (e.g. tax evasion and minor drug use).

 - Pay Attention During the Property Showing